drupalprojects/multiple_value_widget/README.txt

   to your settings.php file and then apply this patch to Drupal core: https://drupal.org/files/issues/1592814-7.patch

+  For Field Collection module you have disable "Hide blank items" option on field settings page.

 -- CONFIGURATION --

   You should enable accordion multiple value widget on the field settings page.